Monsters University: Development as prequel

 A Pixar-made follow-up was confirmed in 2010.
 The film was originally planned for release on November 16, 2012, but the release was moved up to November 2, 2012, to avoid competition with The Twilight Saga: Breaking Dawn – Part 2.
 On March 29, 2011, it was announced that the film would be a prequel and the title Monsters University was announced.
 On April 4, 2011, due to Pixar's past success with summer releases, according to a Disney executive it was confirmed that the film would be released on June 21, 2013.

 Director Dan Scanlon (left) and producer Kori Rae (right) screened the film at the 2013 Annecy International Animated Film Festival.

 The feature was directed by Dan Scanlon and produced by Kori Rae.
 Billy Crystal, John Goodman, Steve Buscemi, Bob Peterson, and John Ratzenberger reprised their roles, and Bonnie Hunt voiced a new character.
-New voice cast included Dave Foley, Sean Hayes, Julia Sweeney, Helen Mirren, Alfred Molina, Peter Sohn, Charlie Day, Joel Murray, Nathan Fillion, Aubrey Plaza, Tyler Labine, John Krasinski, Bill Hader, Bobby Moynihan, and Beth Behrs.
+New voice castings included Dave Foley, Sean Hayes, Julia Sweeney, Helen Mirren, Alfred Molina, Peter Sohn, Charlie Day, Joel Murray, Nathan Fillion, Aubrey Plaza, Tyler Labine, John Krasinski, Bill Hader, Bobby Moynihan, and Beth Behrs.

 The plot of Monsters University details Mike and Sulley's first meeting, contradicting a scene from the original film in which Mike tells Sulley "You've been jealous of my good looks since the fourth grade."
 Scanlon said he had a dilemma with this line during pre-production, but he believed it was best if Mike and Sulley meet in college because, "we wanted to see their relationship develop when they were adults.
 And we also felt like college is so much about self-discovery and figuring out who you are."
 He added, "It felt like the perfect place to do this, but we had that line.
 So we tried versions where they met young and then we skipped ahead to college.
 And we knew we didn't want to make Monsters Elementary."
 Scanlon said during pre-production that, "Pete Docter, the original director, and John Lasseter ... finally said to me, 'it's great that you're honoring that, but you have to do what's right for the story.'
 So we made a tough decision to just have them be in college and put that line aside."
 Scanlon joked that the line from the first film was "an old monster expression", saying, "That's what monsters always say to each other."